The Input File

 vel_file = {file} -> “default.vel”

-The vel_file keyword sets the name for the trajectory file of the atomic velocities.
+keyword sets the name for the Velocity File, which stores the atomic velocities throughout the MD simulation.

 default value = “default.vel”